Does Therapy Still Work If It’s Filmed For Reality TV?

 Prior to her time on Bling Empire and her session with Gray, therapy was an “unknown” for Li.
 “Growing up with Asian culture, therapy or mental health was never discussed,” Li says.
 “There's this stigma that if you go to therapy, something's ‘wrong’ with you…When in reality, therapy benefits everybody.”
 This personal unfamiliarity became one of the primary reasons she decided to film her session.
 “I didn’t know what to expect….there was no clinical boundary, I just trusted the process,” she says.
 The therapy scene, which was filmed over multiple sessions and several hours, wasn’t enough to keep Li and Gray together, but it did spark a new relationship between Li and mental health — a relationship that is still going strong today.

 In general, therapy is meant to be a safe space, a place where we are free to be honest about our deepest feelings and fears, past or present, without judgment.
 Put plainly: “Therapy sessions are not entertainment,” says Indiana State associate professor Malynnda Johnson, whose research focuses on the intersection between health and pop culture.
 Filming these scenes on our fave shows raises questions of confidentiality, and in some instances, portrays therapy as a quick and simple solution (trust, while it is extremely worth it, there is nothing simple or quick about cracking your pain open).
-Yet these scenes, seen on shows from MTV’s Couples Therapy to Bravo’s Vanderpump Rules, Real Housewives, and Bravo’s Family Karma, can also help normalize therapy for viewers off-screen.
+Yet these scenes, seen on shows from MTV’s Couples Therapy to Bravo’s Vanderpump Rules, Real Housewives, and even Married At First Sight, can also help normalise therapy for viewers off-screen.
 So, is there a way for therapy to be a meaningful safe session and reality TV gold?
 The answer, it turns out, is not a simple yes or no.

 Advertisement